EdgarReynaldo/EagleGUI/README.txt

 EAGLE_DEBUG(exp)
  - exp will only execute when DEBUG is defined.
 Useful for keeping release code clean.
+ - Danger : This code will NOT run during Release mode!
+Means you can't use it directly with init routines.
 ASSERT_EXCEPTION();
  - Meant for causing a divide by zero crash.
 Useful for getting a backtrace.
  - Divides by zero when EAGLE_ASSERT_EXCEPTION is defined, or does nothing if not